avilum/waycup/README.md

 1. The server(s) listen on any port for a magic packet via TCP/UDP.
 2. A magic "Wake Up" packet is sent from a client.
 3. The "Wake Up" packet is received by the server.
 3. The server runs a generic script, that exposes the service (SSH, HTTP...) to the client on the same (or on a new) port.
+If the server supports routing tables manipulation, the iptables can be modified and the client can keep communicating over the same port. see server.sh for more information.

 # Examples